 To learn to become a successful classroom teacher in less than one year requires a high level of commitment and determination to ensure that you can meet all of the requirements for successfully passing the course.

-The Secretary for Education and Skills has set out the standards that every trainee teacher must reach before being awarded QTS.
+The Secretary for Education and Skills has set out the standards that every trainee teacher must reach before being awarded QTS (the Teachers’ Standards).

 Trainees will be assessed against each of these standards during the course, with the evidence being drawn from assessments throughout the year.
-This evidence is collected in a portfolio that provides a competency based teaching profile.
+This evidence is collected in a portfolio.

 Computerised skills tests in Numeracy and Literacy have been introduced for all those seeking to qualify as a teacher.
 These tests must be taken by all new entrants into the profession, regardless of route.